trustwallet/developer/assets/add_new_asset.md

 ## How to use it?
 (For Developers)
 --> [For developers](for-developers.md)

+## Token Status

+`active` - Token meets the standard requirements in terms of holders (2,500) and transactions (5,000).
+`spam` - Token that is distribtued to a large number of recepients that have no inherent value.
+`scam` - Token has been verified as a dishonest scheme or fraud.
+`abandoned` - Token with very low activity (below 100 token transfers a year), migrated to mainnet or to a new contract.

+No longer active

 ## Used in Projects

 - [Trust Wallet](https://trustwallet.com) - [iOS](https://itunes.apple.com/us/app/trust-ethereum-wallet/id1288339409) and [Android](https://play.google.com/store/apps/details?id=com.wallet.crypto.trustapp)
 - [0x Tracker](https://0xtracker.com) - The 0x Protocol Trade Explorer and news aggregator.
 - [Uniswap](https://uniswap.exchange) - Uniswap is a protocol for automated token exchange on Ethereum.